 - 11th December - end date in January to be determined

-Why do Kindergarten volunteering in Table View with IVHQ?
+Why do Childcare volunteering in Table View with IVHQ?

 When you volunteer with children in South Africa - Table View you’ll be adding value to the local community, while also developing personally and professionally by: